If you want to make Gamification actionable, Check out my Complete Gamification Framework called Octalysis.

 The reason we call it gamification is because the gaming industry was the first to master human-focused design.
 Games have no other purpose than to please the human inside.
 There are “objectives” in the games, such as killing the dragon or saving the princess, but those are all excuses to simply keep the player happily entertained inside.
 Since games have spent decades learning how to master motivation and engagement, we are now learning from games, and that is why we call it Gamification.

 Games have the amazing ability to keep people engaged for a long time, build relationships and trust between people, and develop their creative potentials.

-Unfortunately, most games these days are simply focused on escapism – wasting your life away on something that doesn’t improve your own life nor the life of others (besides the game makers of course).
+Unfortunately, many games these days are simply focused on escapism – wasting your life away on something that doesn’t improve your own life nor the life of others.

 Imagine if there is a truly addicting game, where the more time you spend on it, the more productive you would be.
 You would be playing all day, enjoying it, and your career would be growing, you would be making more income, having better relationships with your family, creating value for your community, and solving the hardest problems in the world.

 That is the goal I strive for and the potential I see that Gamification could fulfill.